Chapter 3 Graphing and describing variables

 xlab("Marital status")

-If you execute that command, you will see that now the NA bar is missing.
+If you execute that command, you will see that now the NA bar has been removed.

 3.2.3 Adding a second line to a graph’s title